informationinsecurity/Ambilight-Hyperion-WLED/README.md

 	  ii.
 Sides – **22 LEDs**

 	  iii.
 Set input position to where you are starting your leds from.
 Select the LED number that matches the position where your strip begins.
-In my case I started in the bottome right corner, which was LED position 75.
+In my case I started in the bottom right corner, which was LED position 75.

 9. Select Capturing Hardware